thaustein/laxar/docs/manuals/events.md

 A few event patterns are supported directly by LaxarJS, while others are described in the _LaxarJS Patterns_ library.
 Have a good look at all of them before coming up with your own patterns, in order to maximize the synergy of your widgets, especially when aiming for reuse.

 <a name="core-pattern"></a>
 ### Core Patterns

 The core event patterns allow widgets to interact with the LaxarJS runtime.
-They are related to initialization and
+They are related to initialization of pages and navigation between them.

 #### Page Lifecycle